brodycj/sql-promise-helper/README.md

 **GENERAL NOTE:** Use of `const` and `let` may not work with some older browsers and devices.
 Possible solutions include:
 - Just use `var` instead.
 - Use a tool like BabelJS (commonly used with JSPM, RollupJS, WebPack, etc.)

-## Known issues

-- abort triggers the error callback in the same tick while commit triggers the success or error callback in another tick
-- attempts to execute calls after commit (should throw instead)